By: Marilyn L. Davis

 One of the last pictures I took of her was when she just stopped in the yard and looked into the woods.
 I know there’s a connection to it for her.
 Our nighttime bathroom breaks were extended if the owl was hooting, so I know Morgan rests near sounds and smells and creatures of interest.

-When I posted the news of Morgan’s passing on Facebook, many of the graduates of North House relayed their Morgan stories of how she helped them open up about their secrets, their shame, and suffering.
+When I posted the news of Morgan’s passing on Facebook, many of North House graduates relayed their Morgan stories of how she helped them open up about their secrets, their shame, and suffering.

 My daughter talked about Morgan crossing over the Rainbow Bridge.
 I was not familiar with that poem, nor calling our animals our fur babies, so if you have lost a fur baby, perhaps the Rainbow Bridge poem can help ease the pain of their passing.